 We live in an age where the drone of traffic, the clang of construction, and the hum of technology have become the soundtrack of our existence.
 Noise pollution, according to a number of scholarly articles published on Google and Crossref, is a significant issue in urban environments.
 Studies indicate that chronic exposure to high noise levels in cities can lead to numerous health issues, including stress, sleep disturbances, and even chronic diseases like hypertension and heart disease.

-Sujet a lire : What Are the Psychological and Physical Health Benefits of Voluntary Simplicity or Minimalist Lifestyles?
+A lire aussi : What Are the Psychological and Physical Health Benefits of Voluntary Simplicity or Minimalist Lifestyles?

 The World Health Organization (WHO) has defined an environment’s sound level exceeding 55 decibels as harmful noise pollution.
 In many urban environments, noise levels far exceed this threshold, leading to a significant decrease in the quality of life for city dwellers.
 The constant barrage of noises can result in a heightened sense of stress, making it challenging for individuals to relax and unwind.